-Families with young children who have recently arrived in Australia as refugees often come from circumstances in which it was hard for parents and carers to meet the needs of their children.
+The program is open to families with young children of refugee background, who are asylum seeker or arrived in Australia on community detention.
 Settling in a new country can be challenging, and navigating a complex system of services for children can be confusing.

 The Refugee Child Outreach program is free, and offers: